Martchus/cpp-utilities/README.md

 directory in the subdirs project (e.g.
 `compile_commands.json -> /…/build/presets/syncthingtray/arch-android-x86_64/compile_commands.json`).

+##### Debugging
+Install the extension [C/C++](https://github.com/microsoft/vscode-cpptools) from Microsoft.
+The repository [subdirs](https://github.com/Martchus/subdirs) contains example configuration for Syncthing Tray.

+The extension [Native Debug](https://github.com/WebFreak001/code-debug) works as well.

+Presumably [CodeLLDB](https://github.com/vadimcn/codelldb) (which also supports Rust) would work as well but I haven't tested that yet.

 ##### Qt
 To work on my C++ projects that use Qt it might be useful to install their [extension pack](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.qt).
 This requires the